MultisampledNight/flow/src/doc/workflow.typ

     Where information originally stems from.

   / Yield:
-    A vertex without incoming edges.
+    A vertex without outgoing edges.
-    Where information originally stems from.
+    Final product that can be given to others and presented to a wider audience without worries.

   / Source:
-    Another vertex that has an incoming edge to a given vertex.
+    A vertex $a$ which has an outgoing edge which is also an incoming edge of a given vertex $b$.

   / Target:
-    Another vertex to which an outgoing edge of a given vertex leads to.
+    The given vertex $b$ in the definition of source.

 / Edge:
   A vertex influencing another vertex directly and significantly.